- - - - - - - - - - - - - - -

 training, drawing on her undergraduate studies at The Evergreen State College

 Professor Emeritus Alan Howard.
-They worked closely with the late Rotuman elder
+They published a history of the Rotuman people and also worked closely with the late Rotuman elder

 and teacher Elizabeth Inia to publish her books about Rotuman proverbs